robert-hh/hx711/README.md

 ### hx711 = HX711(data_pin, clock_pin, gain=128)

-This is the GPIO constructor. data_pin and clock_pin are the names of the GPIO pins used for the communication. clock_pin must not be an input-only pin. gain is the setting of gain and channel of the load cell amplifier.
+This is the GPIO constructor. data_pin and clock_pin are the pin objects of the GPIO pins used for the communication. clock_pin must not be an input-only pin. gain is the setting of gain and channel of the load cell amplifier.
 The default value of 128 also selects channel A.

-### hx711 = HX711(data_pin, clock_pin, spi_clk, gain=128)
+### hx711 = HX711(data_pin, clock_pin, spi, gain=128)

-This is the SPI constructor. data_pin is the SPI MISO, clock_pin the SPI MOSI. spi_clk must be assigned but will not be be used.
-Input-only pins must not be used for clock_pin and spi_clk. gain is the setting of gain and channel of the load cell amplifier.
+This is the SPI constructor. data_pin is the SPI MISO, clock_pin the SPI MOSI.
+These must be Pin objects, with data_pin defined for input, clock_pin defined as output.
+The must be supplied in addition to the spi object, even if spi uses the same  pins for miso and mosi. spi is the SPI object.
+The spi clock signal will not be be used. gain is the setting of gain and channel of the load cell amplifier.
 The default value of 128 also selects channel A.

 ## Methods